-The Tobacco and Health Trust Fund Board has determined that the preferred approach for FY10 disbursements is to support and expand the programming put into place in FY09.
-Rather than start from a "zero-based" approach, the Board's FY10 recommendations will sustain and enhance existing efforts.
+The Tobacco and Health Trust Fund Board has determined that the optimal approach for FY10 disbursements is to support and expand the programming initiated in FY09 and to provide funding opportunities for innovative programs which would not fit into existing categories.
+Rather than start from a "zero-based" approach, the Board's FY10 recommendations will sustain and enhance existing efforts while also encouraging innovation.